 Several scientific studies have shown that the decline in glucose tolerance usually begins in the third decade and continues throughout adult life.

 In a study published in July 2001 in Diabetes Care , Japanese investigators reviewed data from 13,694 individuals who underwent a 2 hours oral glucose tolerance test during a health screening in Japan between 1994 to 1999.
+In this study, the fasting blood glucose level, aging, obesity, high triglycerides level and blood pressure were strongly associated with Impaired Glucose Tolerance.

 However, there were a number of individuals who had a normal fasting blood glucose, but turned out to have Impaired Glucose Tolerance on an Oral Glucose Tolerance Test, especially in older individuals.